What you need to know about COVID-19 in B.C. for Thursday | CBC News

-Provincial health officer Dr. Bonnie Henry to provide an update at 3 p.m.
+Provincial health officer Dr. Bonnie Henry to give daily update at 3 p.m.
 PT

 THE LATEST: